Thinstation/thinstation/README.md

 New:

-- Moved to kernel 4.6.2
+- Moved to kernel 4.14.53
-- Update glibc,gcc and openssl
-- Updated nvidia xorg driver and kernel module
+- Updated Gnome to 3.28
+- Moved to systemd for init
+- No more splash(maybe just for now)

 **Note that Several modules have been moved inside the kernel**